Why NFL legend Brett Favre is speaking out for flag football under 14

 Chronic Traumatic Encephalopathy (CTE) is a degenerative brain disease found in athletes, military veterans, and others with a history of repetitive brain trauma.Learn more

 Our research is revolutionizing the world's understanding of brain trauma.
-By participating, you can help us solve the concussion crisis and end CTE.Participate in research
+By participating, you can help us solve the concussion and CTE crisis.Participate in research

 The CLF HelpLine provides personalized support to patients and caregivers suffering from the effects of brain injury.
 Reach out today.We're here for you